 Wagga Wagga Rural Referral Hospital

-The $282.1 million Wagga Wagga Rural Referral Hospital redevelopment and expansion will provide first class facilities and allow the hospital to cater to its community’s future needs.
+The Wagga Wagga Rural Referral Hospital redevelopment will provide first-class facilities and equip the hospital to cater for the future needs of the surrounding communities.

 The new hospital will deliver an enhanced emergency department, operating theatres, women’s and children’s replacement inpatient units, new intensive care and high dependency units, angiography suites, additional inpatient beds and a rooftop helipad.